griffithlab/rnabio.org/_posts/0003-06-02-Batch-Correction.md

   #covariate_matrix = cbind(treatment_group, sex_group)
 ```

 - `full_mod = TRUE`.
-If TRUE include condition of interest in model.
+If TRUE include the condition of interest in model.
 Generally we believe this should be set to the default TRUE.
 We have yet to find a cohesive explanation for a situation where one would want this to be FALSE.
 - `shrink = FALSE`.
 Whether to apply shrinkage on parameter estimation.
 - `shrink.disp = FALSE`.
 Whether to apply shrinkage on dispersion.
 - `gene.subset.n = NULL`.
 Number of genes to use in empirical Bayes estimation, only useful when shrink = TRUE.